cschatz/hoggle/README.md

 All source code, including one pre-compiled library, is in the **src** directory.

 The **SampleProgram** directory contains a sample version of the "final product" students need to build.

-(Please contact me if you are an instructor and want access to the source code for the completed project.)
+(If you want access to the full implementation/solution, please contact me.
+I am happy to share it with anyone who can give reasonable assurance they are an instructor or otherwise are not helping someone cheat on an assignment.)